uclagamelab/MeshCreator/README.txt

 - rigid body added when generate collider set to off
 - when generate collider set to off, colliders should be removed
-- when create edge and create backside unchecked, those subobjects should be removed FIXED 8/2/13 - Object.FindSceneObjectsOfType is obsolete warning FIXED 8/2/13 - wizard texture box should be larger and square FIXED 8/2/13 - small window size for wizard
+- when create edge and create backside unchecked, those subobjects should be removed
+- changing to collider type none in inspector should remove colliders on update FIXED 8/2/13 - Object.FindSceneObjectsOfType is obsolete warning FIXED 8/2/13 - wizard texture box should be larger and square FIXED 8/2/13 - small window size for wizard